ozmos/100-days-of-code/r1-log.md

 ###R1D66
 I decided to make some improvements to existing `Reactjs` projects, starting with the calculator.
 I refactored the components, separating them into different files.
 I also added some extra functionality.
 Currently trying to add a square root function.
 I realised there is a lot of duplicate code which I will refactor later.

+###R1D67
+Today spent a lot of time refactoring the components in my calculator and implementing the square root function.
+I learned how to use unicode in javascript strings.
+The code looks a lot cleaner now and the buttons on the calculator are more organised.
+Also did some php on sololearn in preparation for learning wordpress.